Everything You Need to Know About Business Cards for Blog Conferences

 What else do I need to know?

 As far as using your cards at the conference, I have a couple of tips.
-First, keep some in the pouch of your conference badge for easy access.
-Second, at the speed dating event, it will be cray-to-the-zay.
+First, keep some in the pouch of your conference lanyard for easy access.
+Second, if there is a speed dating event, it will be cray-to-the-zay.
 It’s okay to take a second to step back and jot a quick note about the person you just met.
 Believe me, you are going to want to do this.
-Although the speed dating event is rather short, you won’t remember anyone you met.
+Although the speed dating events are generally rather short, you won’t remember anyone you met.
 It’s that nuts.

-There you have it, everything you need to know about ordering and using your cards at BlogHer ’13.
+There you have it, everything you need to know about designing, ordering and using your cards at blogging conferences.